Dynamic Yield’s CEO Liad Agmon on the Future of Personalization

-A Q&A with Dynamic Yield’s CEO Liad Agmon explores the increasing emphasis on personalization in online marketing and where it’s headed… and where it should not go.
+A Q&A with Dynamic Yield’s CEO Liad Agmon explores the increasing emphasis on website personalization in online marketing and where it’s headed… and where it should not go.

 Q: How has “personalization” changed in recent years?